Foundations of Transaction Fee Mechanism Design: Technical Roadmap

 In a transaction fee mechanism (TFM), we are selling slots in a block to bidders who want to get their transactions included and confirmed in the block.
 For simplicity, we assume that all slots are identical commodities, and we often use the terms ``transaction'' and ``bid'' interchangeably.
 For convenience, we assume that each bid comes from a different user.

-\paragraph{Transaction fee mechanism.} A transaction fee mechanism (TFM) includes the following rules: \begin{itemize}[leftmargin=5mm,itemsep=1pt] \item An {\it inclusion rule} executed by the miner.
+\paragraph{Transaction fee mechanism.} A transaction fee mechanism (TFM) includes the following rules: \begin{itemize}[leftmargin=5mm,itemsep=0pt,topsep=2pt] \item An {\it inclusion rule} executed by the miner.
 Given a bid vector $\bfb = (b_1, b_2, \ldots, b_m)$, the inclusion rule decides which of the bids to include in the block; \item A {\it confirmation rule} executed by the blockchain.
-The confirmation rule chooses a subset of the included bids to confirmed.
+The confirmation rule chooses a subset of the included bids to be confirmed.
 In the most general form, not all transactions included in the block are necessarily confirmed, and only confirmed transactions are considered final, i.e., the money has been transferred to the merchant's account and the merchant can now provide the promised service. \item A {\it payment rule} and a {\it miner revenue} rule executed by the blockchain, which decides (using only information recorded in the block) how much each confirmed bid pays, and how much revenue the miner gets.
 Any (possibly included) transaction that is not confirmed pays nothing.
-Furthermore, we assume that the miner's revenue is upper bounded by the total payment collected from all confirmed bids.
+Furthermore, we assume that the miner's revenue is upper bounded by the total payment collected from all confirmed bids\footnote{All existing major cryptocurrencies such as Bitcoin and Ethereum satisfy this assumption (ignoring the fixed block reward paid to the miner on top of the fees).
+We discuss what it might mean to relax this assumption in Section~\ref{sec:conclusion} and leave this as an exciting future direction. }.
 In particular, if the miner's revenue is strictly smaller than the total payment of all bids, then we often say that part of the payment is {\it burnt}. \end{itemize}

 In our model, a strategic miner (possibly colluding with some users) may not implement the honest inclusion rule, if deviating can benefit the miner (or coalition).
 However, the blockchain is trusted to implement the confirmation, payment, and miner-revenue rules honestly.